 18. POINTS: Points are determined by the position the rider finishes in the FINALS (NOT THE HEATS).
 Each day is considered a race event.
-There will be 2 throw out races during the season.

 19. RIDERS MEETING: A riders meeting will be held before practice starts at each and every race.
 ALL RIDERS MUST BE PRESENT!!!!
 Instructions and information will be given at that time.
 No one is allowed to question or contact the race scorers after racing begins unless allowed by race management.
 All questions and matters must be resolved at the riders meeting or after the races are completed.

 20. NO RACE ENTRY REFUNDS AFTER PRACTICE BEGINS (for any reason).
 Gate Admission is non-refundable.

 21. All trophies, prizes, etc. not picked up on the day of the event or designated pickup time by Two Eighty Six Sno Series, LLC will be forfeited if not claimed by the winner or their representative on race day.